Turkey Buying and Cooking Tips

 Defrosting a Turkey

-First, if your bird is still in the supermarket freeze or your freezer, it's time to get it out to start defrosting.
+First, if your bird is still in the supermarket freezer or your freezer, it's time to get it out to start defrosting.
 The traditional way to defrost a frozen turkey is in the refrigerator.
 Still, depending on the size, this can take three to four days or six hours per pound.

 This is the safest way to defrost a frozen turkey, but who has that much time or room in their refrigerator?
-So instead, you can thaw a turkey in a sink of cold water.
+So, instead, you can thaw a turkey in a sink of cold water.

 How Long Does It Take to Defrost?

 Figure on about 30 minutes per pound.
 This means a small 10-pound frozen turkey should take about 5 hours to defrost.

 A big honker 18-pound turkey will take as long as 9 hours.
 Once the turkey is fully defrosted, return it to the refrigerator until you cook it.

 Whether to stuff the bird with stuffing or cook the stuffing in a separate pan is a considerable debate in the culinary world.
 The stuffing tastes better if cooked in the turkey because the juices combine, but stuffing means a longer cooking time.